Self-Catered Private Retreat

 Contact Us to check availability.
 Please mention dates of arrival and departure, number of people and type of accommodation.

-Typical suggested donation: (subject to change depending on availability and requirements)
+Typical suggested donation for private self-catered, no teaching retreat: (subject to change depending on availability and requirements)

 Rules for Retreat